-Capitol Hill is the hip center of the city of Seattle with a vibrant nightlife, dining, and entertainment.
-This bustling area is known for its inclusiveness, specifically for the LGBTQ and counterculture communities, and is a citadel for music-lovers and techies.
+Capitol Hill is the hip center of the city of Seattle with a vibrant nightlife, dining, and entertainment scene.
+This bustling area is known for its inclusiveness, specifically for the LGBTQ and counterculture communities, and is a citadel for music lovers and techies.
 It's also a hub for Seattleites whose wardrobes consist primarily of black items of clothing.
-The well-heeled comingle with the not so well off and a sizeable collection of struggling artists.
+The well-heeled comingle with the not-so-well-off and a sizeable collection of struggling artists.

 Location-wise, the Capitol Hill neighborhood looks upon I-5 to the west; past I-5 sits South Lake Union.
 Other major surrounding neighborhoods include Eastlake to the north, First Hill to the south, and Central District and Madrona to the southeast.

-Upper Broadway may be the most fascinating.
-With some of Seattle’s oldest mansions, you could probably spend half of a day just exploring the stunning architecture (and prices).
-Pike/Pine is lively and busy.
+Upper Broadway boasts some of Seattle’s oldest mansions, you could probably spend half of a day just exploring the stunning architecture (and prices) while the Pike-Pine area is the polar opposite which is lively and busy.
 This is where you’re more than likely to see hoards of college students roaming around who attend Seattle University and Seattle Central College.

 In 1901, James Moore bought and named Capitol Hill (previously named Broadway Hill).
 Up until the 1980s, Capitol Hill was often referred to as Catholic Hill for its previously large Roman-Catholic population.
 There are two stories to how it got its name: James named it after Capitol Hill, Denver, where his wife came from, and/or named it in hopes the capital of Washington would transfer from Olympia to Capitol Hill.
 No such luck there.

-If you can't find something to amuse, enlighten, pique your curiosity or satisfy your nutritional tastes in Capitol Hill, then you might want to reconsider living in a city.
+If you can't find something to amuse you, enlighten you, pique your curiosity or satisfy your nutritional tastes in Capitol Hill, then you might want to reconsider living in another city.
 Although it's right next to downtown, you'd be forgiven for doing all your living within the neighborhood itself.